 Disc four houses demos from bands that are by now familiar to box-set listeners (The Jasmine Minks, The Moodists, The X-Men, The Legend!…etc.).
 Again the sound isn’t great – a reminder of an era when demos were usually recorded on cassettes – but it’s nice to get additional looks at Meat Whiplash and The Moodists.
 Disc five comes from a half-dozen BBC sessions and gives you eight more tracks by The Loft (who had a nice New York proto-punk influence in their songs), interesting sessions from The Moodists and Meat Whiplash, as well as the lesser likes of The X-Men and The Bodines, the latter of which sound like an amateur Echo and The Bunnymen.

-As has come to be expected, the remastering on Creation Artifact is great, and the liner notes are almost as crucial as the music, containing a history of Creation’s early years and band biographies.
+As has come to be expected, the remastering on Creation Artifact is great, and the liner notes are almost as crucial as the music, containing a label history and band biographies.
 While the music is rarely great, the excitement and enthusiasm is constantly palpable.
 The only question left – and it’s one I can’t answer – is, are you willing to pay box-set prices to hear that?